ThinkEQ/assembly-solutions-ltd/src/pages/product/gem-terminal-ind-co.md

         Assembly Solutions is the UK Distributor of GEM Terminals and Connectors.

-        GEM Terminals are the Taiwan based Asia leading manufacturer of over 1,000 AC Terminals and Plug Inserts for Powercords.
+        GEM Terminals are a Taiwan based manufacturer of over 1,000 AC Terminals and Plug Inserts for Powercords.

         **Click here** to view the full range of GEM Terminals and Connectors.\